nosas/blog/toonvision/classification/article.md

 The following image grid shows the activations of all Conv2D and MaxPooling2D layers.
 Notice how the number of *feature maps* - also called *activation channels* - increases as the input progresses through the model.
-The growing feature maps is due to the number of filters used in each layer: 16, 16, 32, 32, 32, 32, as seen in the [model summary](#defining-the-model).
+The growing feature maps are due to the number of filters used in each layer: 16, 16, 32, 32, 32, 32, as seen in the [model summary](#defining-the-model).
 The earlier layers act as edge detectors, while the later layers encode feature detectors.
 In English, the earlier layers contain image-specific features (edges, colors, darkness, etc.) and the later layers contain class-specific features (suits, shoes, ears, eyes, etc.).

 Furthermore, we find that the image becomes smaller and more abstract as it progresses through the network.
 This is a direct result of the sub-sampling performed by the MaxPooling2D layers.
 Recall that MaxPooling2D layers reduce the input's size by a factor of `pool_size`, where our `pool_size` is 2 - meaning the input is halved in both dimensions.
-This allows the network to pool together useful information from the input's pixels that are closest to each other.
+This allows the network to pool together useful information from the input pixels that are closest to each other.
-In short, our input transforms from a 200x600 image to a 10x35 image - high-quality image to an abstract, low quality image.
+In short, our input transforms from a 200x600 image to a 10x35 image - a high-quality image to an abstract, low-quality image.

 Lastly, we see that the network learned to recognize the image's shape and color.
 The brightest pixels represent the highest activations in that specific channel.